saybuser/FD-SAT-Plan/README.md

 iv) handles reward functions with pseudo-boolean expressions and can call any off-the-shelf Weighted Partial MaxSat solver.

+v) can make use of known transition functions (i.e., the transition function for a subset of state variables can be provided as input - see Inventory Control example).

 ## Dependencies

 i) Data collection (input to training BNN [4]): Data is collected using the RDDL-based domain simulator [10].